 One of the great strengths of music in Charterhouse is the quality of teaching.
 There are five full-time members of staff, all of whom bring a considerable breadth of professional experience to their teaching, providing pupils with a huge variety of musical opportunities at the highest level.

 Music Scholarships are generous and competitive and the Director of Music, Mark Shepherd, usually meets prospective Music Scholars and their parents at the outset of their process of choosing a school.
-(Details of all bursaries and scholarships are available in the Admissions section).
 Whatever the musical interest of pupils, Charterhouse offers them a stimulating musical environment to help them reach their potential.

 To learn more about Music at Charterhouse please view our video below:

 Music for Everyone

 Music has a long and fine tradition at Charterhouse, and Ralph Vaughan Williams was a pupil in the early days in Godalming.
 About half the pupils have music lessons, and many participate in other musical activities, like House Singing or the Concert Choir.

 Pupils regularly perform in ten minute recitals during quarter (the morning break), and there is a host of choirs and ensembles: Chapel Choir, Chamber Choir, Symphony Orchestra, Chamber Orchestra, String Orchestra, Jazz Band, Brass Ensemble and Concert Band.
 Whatever the musical interest of pupils, Charterhouse offers a stimulating environment to help them reach their potential.
 A service of Evensong is sung every Tuesday by the Chamber Choir in the beautiful and impressive Chapel.
 The whole school comes together to celebrate a service each Friday, sung by the Chapel Choir.
 In the past, many students have gone on to University organ and choral scholarships.